top of page

 Couple counseling isn’t about fixing one partner or figuring out who’s to blame.

 It’s a space where we slow things down.
-Where I help you both speak—and listen—in a way that makes actual contact possible.
+Where I help you both speak, and listen, in a way that makes actual contact possible.

 Sometimes it’s emotional.
 Sometimes it’s awkward.